 For help using these indexes see: How do I find an article on my topic?

-Largely post-World War II to the early 1990s, with some documents dating back to the early decades of the Twentieth Century, and up to the early years of the Twenty-first Century.
+Largely post-World War II to the early 1990s, with some documents dating back to the early decades of the Twentieth Century, and into the Twenty-first Century.

-Cabinet meeting minutes, CIA intelligence studies and reports, correspondence, diaries, Joint Chiefs papers, National Security Council policy statements, political analyses, Presidential conferences, technical studies, and other archival material.
+Cabinet meeting minutes, CIA intelligence studies and reports, correspondence, diaries, Joint Chiefs papers, National Security Council policy statements, political analyses, Presidential conferences, technical studies, and other archival material from presidential libraries and executive agencies.

 Type of coverage